James Callaghan: 1979 general election

 The Winter of Discontent saw Labour's performance slump dramatically in the opinion polls.
 They had topped most of the pre-winter opinion polls by several points, but in February 1979 at least one opinion poll was showing the Conservatives 20 points ahead of Labour and it appeared inevitable that Labour would lose the forthcoming election.

 In the buildup to the election, the Daily Mirror and The Guardian supported Labour, while The Sun, the Daily Mail, the Daily Express, and The Daily Telegraph supported the Conservatives.

 Votes by party in the 1979 vote of no confidence in the Callaghan ministry.
 The motion passed by one vote.

 On 28 March 1979, the House of Commons passed a motion of no-confidence by one vote, 311–310, which forced Callaghan to call a general election which was held on 3 May.
 The Conservatives under Margaret Thatcher ran a campaign on the slogan "Labour Isn't Working".
 Although Callaghan remained personally more popular with the electorate than Thatcher, the Conservatives won the election with an overall majority of 43 seats.
 The Labour vote held up, with the party winning a similar number of votes to 1974, however the Conservatives benefited from a surge in turnout.

-During the 1979 election campaign, Callaghan detected a sea-change in public opinion, which he privately opined:
+During the 1979 election campaign, Callaghan detected a sea-change in public opinion, on which he privately opined:

 "You know there are times, perhaps once every thirty years, when there is a sea-change in politics.
 It then does not matter what you say or what you do.
 There is a shift in what the public wants and what it approves of.
 I suspect there is now such a sea change and it is for Mrs Thatcher."

-After losing power in 1979, Labour spent the next 18 years in opposition, pejoratively described as the period in wilderness for the party.
+After losing power in 1979, Labour spent the next 18 years in opposition; this is described by some commentators as some of the party's "wilderness years".